jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

   the implementation of this method in this tutorial.
 * The helper function `get_resource_information()`, which queries GSS for the resource information of a GSS ID.
 The resource information contains all details necessary to, for example, download or upload a file.
+The helper function uses Python's `suds` module to issue a SOAP call to the GSS webservice.
 * The helper function `convert_png2jpg()` which performs the actual image conversion using imagemagick's `convert` tool.
 * The helper function `parse_extra_parameters()` which takes a special string